ucsd-ml-arts/generative-audio-rbezucsd/README.md

 ## Results

-- Links to images, text., etc., capturing your project results.
+- File (or links) to characteristic output of your system, capturing your project results.